cytoscape/cytoscape.js/documentation/md/core/init.md

 **`pan`** : The initial panning position of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
-You need not specify anything for this option, unless you want to use a custom renderer.
+You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below:

+* `renderer.name` : The name of the renderer to use.
+By default, the `'canvas'` renderer is used.
+If you [build and register](#extensions) your own renderer, then you can specify its name here.
+* `renderer.hideEdgesOnViewport` : When set to `true`, the renderer does not render edges while the viewport is being manipulated.
+This makes panning and zooming more responsive for large graphs.

 **`style`** : The stylesheet used to style the document.